bernibra/nonlinear-stan/README.md

 ## Sample the posterior distributions

 The models used in the manuscript can be found in `./code/stan-code/models-binomial.R` and `./code/stan-code/models-categorical.R`.
-To sample the posterior distributions, we used the R package _cmdstanr_.
+To sample the posterior distributions, we used the R package _cmdstanr_ (see Session Information section at the end of the page).
 This is because the models use the [`reduce_sum`](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html) functionality, a way to parallelise the execution of a single Stan chain across multiple cores.
 Let's try to do so with the fat-tailed and skewed model.

 ```r
 # Load the stan code